 An association must make reasonable efforts to ensure its records have the current mailing address of the unit or lot owner.
 No less than 15 days before filing the lien, the association must mail a statement of the assessment amount due by first class mail to the physical address of the unit/lot and the unit owner's/lot owner's address of record with the association and, if different, to the address on the county tax records.
 If the unit owner/lot owner is a corporation or limited liability company, the statement must also be sent by first class mail to the mailing address of the registered agent for the corporation or limited liability company.
 Notwithstanding anything to the contrary, the association is not required to mail a statement to an address known to be a vacant unit/lot or to a unit/lot for which there is no United States postal address.
 There are also specific requirements in the statutes for complying with a claim of lien.
-An association may foreclose on a claim of lien after 90 days if certain procedures are followed.
+An association may foreclose a claim of lien in the same manner as a mortgage or deed of trust on real estate under a power of sale, provided that the assessment has remained unpaid for at least 90 days.